A new beginning for Bradford District with Children at its heart

-The Strategic Director will need to have a whole systems approach to delivering high-quality services for our young people – from pre-birth to young adults.
+The Executive Director will need to have a whole systems approach to delivering high-quality services for our young people – from pre-birth to young adults.
 An experienced leader with a detailed grasp of the Council’s statutory duties will work closely with partners across the district to lead in the development of an innovative, efficient, and effective long-term vision for children and young people’s services.

 The team will be in at the start of the Trust’s journey and will have a key say and opportunity to shape its formation.
 It represents a unique opportunity for the right people to make their mark in Bradford and deliver transformational change.

 Critical to the Trust’s future success is how it builds partnerships with the key partner agencies who support it, along with the voluntary sector, schools, and other partners.